APAC Based Digital and Social Media Network ‘VS Media’ Announce Strategic Investment and Partnership with LA Creative Venture Studio ‘MeeshQ’

-- VS Media makes strategic investment in MeeshQ as its exclusive partner in the Asia Pacific region.
+- VS Media makes strategic investment in MeeshQ as part of the partnership.
 The financial terms are undisclosed.

-- MeeshQ’s has a roster of high-profile talent, including professional athletes, entertainers, and artists.
+- MeeshQ has a roster of high-profile talent, including professional athletes, entertainers, and artists.

+- VS Media will be MeeshQ's exclusive partner in the Asia Pacific region.

 - MeeshQ founder and venture capitalist Jeff Hood is best known for bringing legendary boxer Mike Tyson, and other celebrities, into Web 3 during the digital art bull market.